The Skinny on Fat: Does Fat Improve Weight Loss

 April 29.
 2021

 Fat has taken a real beating over the past few decades.
 For quite a while, reduced fat, low fat and fat free foods were flying off the shelves because people were told that reducing their fat intake would lead to weight loss.
 Fast forward to today and some of that mindset has shifted, albeit not enough.
 The truth is, it’s not the fat that can derail your efforts to lose weight, but rather the type of fat you eat.
 Your body needs fat for a variety of reasons.
-But knowing how to navigate the supermarket aisles and what fats you should be eating is the first step in conquering the misinformation surrounding fat.
+But knowing how to navigate the supermarket aisles and finding the right meal plan to begin with is the first step in conquering the misinformation surrounding fat.

 Taking the Fat Out of Food